PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/video_pipelines/video_detection.en.md

 If the default model weights provided by the general video detection pipeline are not satisfactory in terms of accuracy or speed for your specific scenario, you can attempt to <b>fine-tune</b> the existing model using <b>your own domain-specific or application-specific data</b> to improve the recognition performance of the general video detection pipeline in your scenario.

 ### 4.1 Model Fine-Tuning
-Since the general video detection pipeline includes a video detection module, if the performance of the pipeline does not meet your expectations, you need to refer to the [Custom Development](https://paddlepaddle.github.io/PaddleX/latest/en/module_usage/tutorials/video_modules/video_detection.html) section in the [Video Detection Module Development Tutorial](https://paddlepaddle.github.io/PaddleX/latest/en/module_usage/tutorials/video_modules/video_detection.html) and fine-tune the video detection model using your private dataset.
+Since the general video detection pipeline includes a video detection module, if the performance of the pipeline does not meet your expectations, you need to refer to the <b>Custom Development</b> section in the [Video Detection Module Development Tutorial](https://paddlepaddle.github.io/PaddleX/latest/en/module_usage/tutorials/video_modules/video_detection.html) and fine-tune the video detection model using your private dataset.

 ### 4.2 Model Application
 After completing the fine-tuning with your private dataset, you will obtain the local model weight file.